-In this respect, we would have preferred para 2 on page 1 of the Introduction to read.
-"The European Commission has launched a study to assess various policy options to prevent counterfeit medicinal products in the EU and to stop counterfeit medicinal products entering the EU market".
+In this respect, we would have preferred para 2 on page 1 of the Introduction to read: "The European Commission has launched a study to assess various policy options to prevent counterfeit medicinal products from entering the EU market".
 As written, it implies that the scope is restricted to counterfeiting that originates within the EU, which we assume is not what is intended.